 Logic from the Olden Days

 We are not born with logical reasoning.
-Rather, it is developed later with experience throughout life.
+Rather, it’s developed later with experience throughout life.
 Since the olden days, in order to hunt, harvest, cultivate crops, keep livestock, construct, move around, trade and almost every activity under the sun, humans have almost always depended on logical reasoning.

 Aristotle – a great Greek philosopher – may be credited as the founder of logic as an academic subject.
 However, Chinese and Indian scholars had actually worked on logic long before Aristotle’s time.
 Even with the great distance, their logic principles are amazingly close.